Ludovico Manin: Later life and death

 Following his abdication, Manin refused an offer to become the interim head of the municipality and withdrew from society.
 Manin resided in the Palazzo Dolfin Manin, reportedly refusing even to answer his door to friends.
 He returned the ducal insignia (principally the distinctive ducal crown known as the corno ducale) alongside the "Golden Book" that served as a register of the oligarchical families of Venice to the Piazza San Marco, where they were hidden by the new city authorities.

-For health reasons, he was forced to walk outside frequently and was sometimes made the object of insults from former citizens.
+For health reasons, he was forced to walk outside frequently and was sometimes made the object of insults from citizens.
 These accusers lamented Venice's changed fortunes and his decision to surrender to France.
 He wanted to end his days in a monastery, but this proved impossible.

 Lodovico died in his villa of dropsy and heart problems on 24 October 1802.
 His will ordered that his funeral should take place "with the least possible pomp".
 His remains were interred in the chapel of the Church of the Scalzi in Venice, near the present railway station of Venice Saint Lucia in the family tomb of Manin where his late wife already lay.
 The tomb slab survives and bears the simple inscription Manini Cineres ("ashes of Manin").

 Ducatus Venetus, Venetian ducat, of the reign of Manin.

 Venetian ducat, of the reign of Manin (San Marco side).